FVO: Fast Visual Odometry with Transformers: Experiments

-\boldparagraph{SO(3) projection enhances rotation accuracy.} In \cref{tab:ablation_rotation}, we evaluate different rotation representations.
-Projecting outputs onto the nearest valid rotation matrix on the SO(3) manifold using the Frobenius norm consistently yields the best results, highlighting its suitability for our formulation.

-\boldparagraph{\ours delivers real-time prediction.} To compare the speed between approaches, we measure their runtime on ScanNet~\citep{dai2017scannet} \textit{scene0000\_00} using the same environment.
-As shown in \cref{fig:ablation_speed}, \ours achieves a considerably faster runtime, approximately $3\times$ speedup, compared to existing methods.
-This efficiency stems from its compact, end-to-end architecture, in contrast to larger 3D models.
-Moreover, unlike LeapVO, DPVO, and Mast3R-SLAM-VO, \ours does not rely on additional processing steps or bundle adjustment, contributing to both its speed and strong performance.

-\boldparagraph{Limitations and future work.} We do not claim VoT can generalize to all videos.
-Since it is trained on static environments, performance may be limited in dynamic settings.
-Future improvements could come from scaling to more diverse datasets collected with different devices and careful calibration, as well as expanding coverage to a wider variety of scenes.
+\boldparagraph{Limitations and future work.} We do not claim that \ours can generalize to all the datasets.
+Because it is trained primarily in static environments, its performance may be limited in dynamic settings.
+Future improvements could come from scaling to more diverse datasets collected across different devices and from careful calibration, as well as from expanding coverage to a wider variety of scenes.
 Employing systematic data curation and incorporating larger models or advanced pre-trained components are also promising directions that could enhance both generalization and overall performance.